iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-You can pass Group IDs (separated by some separator) to filter the list of groups.
+*Note*: You can pass multiple Group IDs (separated by some separator) to filter the list of groups.

 The output format is: